 - 1. Transaction amounts above do not include consumption tax and other taxes. - 2.
 Employees of the Company concurrently serve as directors of the subsidiaries and affiliate. - 3.
-Directors of the Company concurrently serve as directors of the subsidiaries and affiliate. - 4.
-Employees of the Company concurrently serve as corporate auditors of the affiliate.
-5. Transaction price is determined by negotiation, considering market prices and other factors. - 6.
-Borrowings of funds is denominated in U.S. dollars by HOYA FINANCE BV., in Japanese yen by HOYA Finance JPY B.V.

-Interest rates on borrowings of funds are determined considering market rates.
+Employees of the Company concurrently serve as directors and executive officers of the subsidiaries. - 4.
+Executive officers of the Company concurrently serve as directors of the subsidiaries. - 5.
+Director and representative executive officer of the Company concurrently serve as representative director and executive officer of the subsidiaries. - ${\bf 6.}\ Employees\ of\ the\ Company\ concurrently\ serve\ as\ corporate\ auditors\ of\ the\ affiliate.$ - $7.\ Transaction\ price\ is\ determined\ by\ negotiation,\ considering\ market\ prices\ and\ other\ factors.$ - 8.
+Borrowings of funds from HOYA Finance JPY B.V is denominated in Japanese yen. - Interest rates on borrowings of funds are determined considering market rates.

-7. Interest rates on loans are determined considering market rates.

-The deferred interest receivable, which is calculated on the unpaid principal based on deferred interest rates, is incorporated into principal.
+9. Interest rates on loans are determined considering market rates. - The deferred interest receivable, which is calculated on the unpaid principal based on deferred interest rates, is incorporated into principal.

 The due date of the AvanStrate loan is December 27, 2023.
-It will be repaid in six installments after a certain period of deferment, and deferred interests will be paid by batch
+It will be repaid in six installments after a certain period of deferment, and deferred interests will be paid by batch payment on the due date.